SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-03.md

 # Partial/Incremental Deployment

 The inter-domain SAVNET architecture MUST ensure support for partial/incremental deployment as it is not feasible to deploy it simultaneously in all ASes.
 Within the architecture, the general information like the topological information from RPKI ROA Objects and ASPA Objects and the routing information from the RIB can be obtained locally when the corresponding sources are available.
-Furthermore, it is not mandatory for all ASes to deploy SAV-specific Protocol Speakers even for SAV-specific information.
+Furthermore, it is not mandatory for all ASes to deploy SAV-specific Protocol Speakers even for SAV-specific Information.
 Instead, a SAV-specific Protocol Speaker can effortlessly establish a logical neighboring relationship with another AS that has deployed a SAV-specific Protocol Speaker.
 This flexibility enables the architecture to accommodate varying degrees of deployment, promoting interoperability and collaboration among participating ASes.

-During the partial/incremental deployment of SAV-specific Protocol Speaker, the SAV-specific Information for the ASes which do not deploy SAV-specific protocol speaker can not be obtained.
+During the partial/incremental deployment of SAV-specific protocol speaker, the SAV-specific Information for the ASes which do not deploy SAV-specific protocol speaker can not be obtained.
 To protect the prefixes of these ASes, inter-domain SAVNET architecture can use the SAV-related information from the general information in the SIB to generate SAV rules.
-At least, the routing information from the RIB can be always available in the SIB.
+At least, the routing information from the RIB or FIB can be always available in the SIB.

-Additionally, as more ASes adopt the inter-domain SAVNET architecture, the "deployed area" expands, thereby increasing the collective defense capability against source address spoofing.
+As more ASes adopt the inter-domain SAVNET architecture, the "deployed area" expands, thereby increasing the collective defense capability against source address spoofing.
 Furthermore, if multiple "deployed areas" can be logically interconnected across "non-deployed areas", these interconnected "deployed areas" can form a logical alliance, providing enhanced protection against address spoofing.
 Especially, along with more ASes deploy SAV-specific protocol speaker and support the communication of SAV-specific Information, the generated SAV rules of the inter-domain SAVNET architecture to protect these ASes will become more accurate, as well as enchancing the protection capability agaist source address spoofing for the inter-domain SAVNET architecture.

+In addition, releasing the SAV functions of the inter-domain SAVNET architecture incrementally is one potential way to reduce the deployment risks and can be considered in its deployment by network operators:

+* First, the inter-domain SAVNET can only do the measurement in the data plane and do not take any other actions.
+Based on the measurement data, the operators can evaluate the effect of the inter-domain SAVNET on the legitimate traffic, including validation accuracy and forwarding performance, as well as the operational overhead.

+* Second, the inter-domain SAVNET can open the function to limit the rate of the traffic that is justified as spoofing traffic.
+The operators can further evaluate the effect of the inter-domain SAVNET on the legitimate traffic and spoofing traffic, such as limiting the rate of all the spoofing traffic without hurting the legitimate traffic.

+* Third, when the validation accuracy, forwarding performance, and operational overhead have been verified on a large scale by the live network, the inter-domain SAVNET can open the function to directly block the spoofing traffic that is justified by the SAV table in the data plane.

 # Convergence Considerations